Alex Rowley MSP

-Alex Rowley is a regional MSP for Mid Scotland & Fife and is Deputy Leader of the Scottish Labour Party.
+Alex Rowley is interim leader of the Scottish Labour Party and is a regional MSP for Mid Scotland & Fife.

 Born in Dunfermline and raised in Kelty, he was educated at St Columba's High School, Newbattle Abbey College, and Edinburgh University, graduating with an MA Honours in Sociology and Politics, and an MSc in community education.

 Alex, whose Dad was a miner and whose Mum worked in factories, left school at 16 and started working as an assistant gardener.
 He became a Shop Steward at the age of 18, and Branch Chairperson at 20.
 He was sponsored to go to college by his union, UNISON, at the age of 24.